-Make sure your voice is reaches its peak performance –says Shelagh Davies
+Make sure your voice is reaching its peak performance –says Shelagh Davies

 Shelagh Davies, a Speech-Language Pathologist, urges singers to be “well hydrated” and explains the special circumstances that make singers especially prone to dry vocal folds.